arpastrana/jax_fdm/README.md

 JAX FDM accelerated their solution streamlines their solution via gradient-based optimization.

-This tool offers a (growing!) collection of algotiths, loss functions, goals, and constraints that you can mix and match freely to model a custom constrained form-fiding problem.
+This tool offers a (growing!) collection of algotiths, loss functions, goals, and constraints that you can mix and match freely to model a custom constrained form-fiding problem. goals and constraints at the node, edge and network level.

 the time-tested, Force Density method.
 Tension or compression only